ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 * `DeviceActionHandlerSample <https://github.com/ibm-messaging/iot-java/blob/master/samples/iotfdevicemanagement/src/com/ibm/iotf/sample/devicemgmt/device/DeviceActionHandlerSample.java>`__ - A sample implementation of DeviceActionHandler
 * `ManagedDeviceWithLifetimeSample <https://github.com/ibm-messaging/iot-java/blob/master/samples/iotfdevicemanagement/src/com/ibm/iotf/sample/devicemgmt/device/ManagedDeviceWithLifetimeSample.java>`__ - A sample that shows how to send regular manage request with lifetime specified
 * `LocationUpdateListenerSample <https://github.com/ibm-messaging/iot-java/blob/master/samples/iotfdevicemanagement/src/com/ibm/iotf/sample/devicemgmt/device/LocationUpdateListenerSample.java>`__ - A sample that shows how to listen for a location update message from the IoT Foundation server
-* `NonBlockingDiagnosticsErrorCodeUpdateSample <https://github.com/ibm-messaging/iot-java/blob/master/samples/iotfdevicemanagement/src/com/ibm/iotf/sample/devicemgmt/device/NonBlockingDiagnosticsErrorCodeUpdateSample.java>` - A sample that shows how to add ErrorCode without waiting for response from the server
+* `NonBlockingDiagnosticsErrorCodeUpdateSample <https://github.com/ibm-messaging/iot-java/blob/master/samples/iotfdevicemanagement/src/com/ibm/iotf/sample/devicemgmt/device/NonBlockingDiagnosticsErrorCodeUpdateSample.java>`__ - A sample that shows how to add ErrorCode without waiting for response from the server

 Recipe
 ----------

-Refer to `the recipe <https://developer.ibm.com/recipes/tutorials/connect-raspberry-pi-as-managed-device-to-ibm-iot-foundation/>`__ that shows how to connect the Raspberry Pi device as managed device to Internet Of Things Foundation to perform various device management operations in step by step using this client library.
+Refer to `the recipe <https://developer.ibm.com/recipes/tutorials/connect-raspberry-pi-as-managed-device-to-ibm-iot-foundation/>`__ that shows how to connect the Raspberry Pi device as managed device to Internet of Things Foundation to perform various device management operations in step by step using this client library.